-To accelerate your efforts, the following is a comprehensive B2B community strategy that will help you promote your new online community on social media effectively.
-You’ll also find examples of great content marketing ideas for B2B businesses from brands you know, such as Mailchimp and HubSpot.
+To accelerate your efforts, the following is a comprehensive B2B community strategy to help you effectively promote your new online community on social media.
+You’ll also find great content marketing ideas for B2B businesses from brands you know, such as Mailchimp and HubSpot.

 People usually join online social media communities for the brands they already like or are interested in, and each one of those communities will have a social media page.
 So, asking community members to promote your community on their personal social media pages can significantly boost reach.
 Note: For this to work, people usually need to get something back in return.